cs3216/cs3216.github.io/assignments/facebook.md

 **For the final submission**, please make sure your Git repository contains the following:

-1. A <span>README</span> file containing the matriculation number and name for each member of your group.
+1. A `README.md` file containing the matriculation number and name for each member of your group.
 Also list contributions made by each members.
-Make sure that your application name is clearly written in the <span>README</span> file.
-You may also provide a list of changes that you have made to your original idea submitted in the mid-assignment write-up.
+Make sure that your application name is clearly written in the `README.md` file.
+You may also provide a list of changes that you have made to your original idea submitted in the mid-assignment submission.

 2. A write-up, `group-<number>-milestones.pdf` containing
     your answers to all compulsory milestones that require written answers.

-3. A one/two-page pitch of your application,
-    <span>group-&lt;no&gt;-pitch.pdf</span> to convince the each staff
-    that your application is so good that it deserves full marks for coolness.
+3. A one/two-page pitch of your application, `group-<number>-pitch.pdf` to convince each teaching staff that your application is so good that it deserves full marks for coolness.

-4. Source code: place the source code in a sub-directory called
-    <span>src</span>.
-Make sure that the directory structure
-    remains intact.

-5. Proof of working application: either publish your application publicly and provide a link to the main page of your application in your <span>README</span> file, or add all the teaching team members as co-developers of your application.
+4. Proof of working application: either publish your application publicly and provide a link to the main page of your application in your `README.md` file, or add all the teaching team members as co-developers of your application.

-As a reminder, there are a total of **17 milestones** (excluding Milestone 0) in this assignment.
-3 of these milestones are optional and Milestone 2 is not graded.
+As a final reminder, there are a total of **16 milestones** (excluding Milestone 0) in this assignment.
+2 of these milestones are optional.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header "Assignment 1: Life of a Facebook